giampaolo/psutil/docs/recipes.rst

   import psutil

   def find_proc_by_port(port):
-      """Return the process listening on the given port, or None.""" for proc in psutil.process_iter():
+      for proc in psutil.process_iter():
           for conn in proc.net_connections(kind="tcp"):
               if conn.laddr.port == port and conn.status == psutil.CONN_LISTEN: